Visitor Information

 We have put together the following Essential Caregiver-Visitor Guidance to help you understand when you can visit SAH, your responsibilities as an essential caregiver, visitor, support person and important safety tips to follow while in the hospital.

-• Families will coordinate visits to ensure that only the allowed number of Visitors, Essential Caregivers, and Support Person(s) are present at any time.
-Exceptions may be made if the visitor provides support for the following a vulnerable patient (under the age of 18, cognitive impairment, significant developmental and/or intellectual disability, unable to effectively communicate).
+- Families will coordinate visits to ensure that only the allowed number of Visitors, Essential Caregivers, and Support Person(s) are present at any time.
+Exceptions may be made if the visitor provides support for a vulnerable patient (under the age of 18, cognitive impairment, significant developmental and/or intellectual disability, unable to effectively communicate).

-• From time to time, further visiting restrictions may be required with little notice (such as in the case of a patient’s change in condition).
+- From time to time, further visiting restrictions may be required with little notice (such as in the case of a patient’s change in condition or unit outbreak).
 We will endeavour to meet visitor needs during these times.

-• Visitors’ eating and drinking in the patient rooms are not allowed.
+- Visitors eating and drinking in the patient rooms is not allowed.

 NO VISITORS